- Telephone Numbers

 Individual Faculty Training in Library Sources

 Individual training is available to faculty members.
-Law librarians can provide instruction in internet resources such, as Westlaw, Lexis, Bloomberg Law, HeinOnline, CCH, BNA, and many others.
+Law librarians can provide instruction in internet resources such, as Westlaw, Lexis, Bloomberg Law, HeinOnline, CCH, and many others.
 Guidance is also available for MS Windows applications, including PowerPoint and Word.

 Research and Reference

-Our law librarians can find documents, research legislative histories, pull cases and statues, and perform other library research as required by the Law Faculty.
+Our law librarians can find documents, research legislative histories, pull cases and statutes, and perform other library research as required by the Law Faculty.
 Interdisciplinary materials can also be pulled from the University Library.

 Jacob Hurst, B.S., J.D., M.L.I.S.